|THE RIDES (click to enlarge)

 What it is

 SpacePark360: Geodesium Edition is a set of fulldome movies designed to recreate the experience of amusement park thrill rides — roller coasters, pendulums, inverters, and more.
-Seen from the rider's perspective, audiences experience the apparent motion from the visual display, while reveling in the surrounding music and sound effects that accompany the scenes.
+Seen from the rider's perspective, audiences experience the apparent motion from the visual display, while reveling in the surrounding music and sound effects custom created specifically for the scenes.
 There's no narration, no science education standards or curriculum objectives; just some wild ride experiences, fantastic music, and a ton of fun!

 License Individual Rides...